starrykss/BootCamp_MSAISchool2nd/README.md

-# BootCamp_MSAISchool2nd
+# Repository for Microsoft AI School 2nd

+> **Note**

+**2023.04.03 - 2023.09.19** (170 Days, 956 Hours)

+> **Warning**

+All files in this repository were made for studying from lecture materials.

-Some files and documents which were made from some activities of MS AI School 2nd Boot Camp.
+This repository includes some files and documents which were made from some activities of Microsoft AI School 2nd Boot Camp.

-All files in this repository were made for practicing programming from lecture materials.

 <br>
 <table>